gather-data/gather-public/content/docs/company-details.md

 **Location**

-C/O Techstars, 303 Spring Street, New York, NY, 10013, USA
+303 Spring Street, New York, NY, 10013, USA

 **Additional information**

-If your organization has specific security or privacy questions, don’t hesitate to reach out to us at legal@gatherdata.co
+If your organization has specific security or privacy questions, don’t hesitate to reach out to us at security@gatherdata.co or legal@gatherdata.co, respectively.